 When to begin weaning your baby:

-Talk with your primary healthcare provider about the best time to wean your baby.
+Talk with your PHP about the best time to wean your baby.

 - Introducing solid foods: Weaning should begin when your baby is about 6 months old.
 Your baby may show signs that he is ready to start eating solid foods.
 He may watch others with interest when they are eating and reach for the food.
 He should be able to hold his head up and sit in a feeding chair or infant seat.

 - Weaning from breast milk: Your baby needs nutrients from breast milk until he is at least 12 months old.
 If you choose to stop breastfeeding your baby before he is 12 months old, you will need to bottle-feed him formula.
 His body needs the nutrients that breast milk and formula provide until he is 12 months old.

 Some problems that may occur with early weaning include the following:

 - Digestive problems: Your baby's digestive system is not ready for solid food until he is about 6 months of age.
 Early weaning may cause digestive problems, such as diarrhea.
 He may also have an increased risk for celiac disease.
 This is when the body cannot process gluten, a substance found in wheat and other grains.